laravel-enso/documents/README.md

 ### Publishes

 - `php artisan vendor:publish --tag=documents-config` - configuration file
-- `php artisan vendor:publish --tag=documents-component` - the VueJS component
+- `php artisan vendor:publish --tag=documents-component` - the VueJS components
-- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released
+- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS components, once a newer version is released
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released